isomerpages/mlaw-corp/news/press-releases/_posts/2019-02-11-First-Reading-of-Criminal-Law-Reform-Bill-and-the-Government's-Response-to-Feedback-on-it.md

 ---
-layout: post
-title: First Reading of Criminal Law Reform Bill and the Government's Response to Feedback on it
+title: 'First Reading of Criminal Law Reform Bill and the Government''s Response to Feedback on it'
-date: 2019-02-11
+date: 2019-02-11T00:00:00.000Z
 permalink: /news/press-releases/First-reading-of-criminal-law-reform-bill-and-the-Governments-response
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 11 Feb 2019 Posted in [Press releases](/news/press-releases)

 1. The Criminal Law Reform Bill was introduced in Parliament for First Reading today.
 The Bill introduces amendments to the Penal Code, to ensure that it remains relevant and up-to-date.
 The Bill also amends other legislation, such as the Criminal Procedure Code, the Children and Young Persons Act and the Women’s Charter to make related changes.